Behavioral Theory of Leadership: How to Be a Good Leader

 There are many ways to be a leader, and no one way is the best.
 In fact, many different types of leadership styles can be effective in different situations.
 Behavioral Leadership Theory is one of the most popular frameworks for helping people learn about leadership.
 This article will give you the basics of what this theory is all about so that you can decide whether or not it’s right for your situation!

-What Is Behavioral Leadership Theory
+What Is Behavioral Theory of Leadership

 Behavioral Leadership Theory is a theory of leadership that focuses on the behavior of leaders and how they impact followers.